MDAnalysis/UserGuide/doc/source/topology_system.rst

 Default values and attribute levels
 -----------------------------------

 Topology information in MDAnalysis is always associated with a level: one of atom, residue, or segment.
-For example, `indices` is Atom information, `resindices` is Residue information, and `segindices` is Segment information.
+For example, :code:`indices` is Atom information, :code:`resindices` is Residue information, and :code:`segindices` is Segment information.
 Many topology attributes also have default values, so that they can be :ref:`added to a Universe without providing explicit values <add-topologyattrs-label>`, and expected types.
 The table below lists which attributes have default values, what they are, and the information level.

 .. include:: scripts/topology_defaults.txt

-.. _topology-objects:
+.. _topology-objects-label:

 Topology objects
 ================